bcharlier/HMMA238/Bash/tp.md

 **Exercise:**

-  1. Display the last 15 accidents occuring with `Vent fort` condition
+  1. Display the last 15 accidents occurring with `Vent fort` condition
-  2. Display the type of crossing of the accident occuring with `Vent fort` in 2010.
+  2. Display the type of crossing of the accident occurring with `Vent fort` in 2010.
 It should return

     ```bash
     Intersection en X